-I have collected a fantastic list of the best budget Athens hotels, near metro stations and relatively close to the Acropolis and other important Athens landmarks.
-The hotels include the popular Attalos Hotel with Acropolis views from its terrace to hidden gems like Noma hotel, both close to Monastiraki station.

-*Some of the links below are affiliate links.
-That means I may make a commission if you click and buy.
-The commission comes at no additional cost to you.

-The new text | I have collected a shortlist of the Athens best budget hotels, near metro stations and close to the Acropolis and other important Athens landmarks.
+I have collected a shortlist of the Athens best budget hotels, near metro stations and close to the Acropolis and other important Athens landmarks.
 The hotels include the popular Attalos Hotel with Acropolis views from its terrace to hidden gems like Noma hotel, both close to Monastiraki station.

 *Some of the links below are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.